Portugal Golden Visa vs Greece Golden Visa: A 2026 Reality Check

 - You're allergic to Portuguese legislative volatility.
 Portugal has changed the Golden Visa rules three times in three years.
 If watching another reform proposal would break you psychologically, Greece's rules are genuinely more stable.

-Portugal is still the right answer if any of these describe you.
+Portugal may still be relevant if any of these describe you.
 If you're weighing the fund route against the cultural donation, we compare them in detail in Golden Visa funds vs cultural donation.

 - You want a credible EU passport route without relocating.
 Even at ten years, it's the only major Golden Visa in Europe that delivers this for non-residents.
 Greece's seven-year route requires you to actually move there.